 Spastic quadriplegia is generally caused by brain damage either before birth, during, or shortly after.
 Many factor can play into an infant developing brain damage, including prematurity, fetal infections or stroke, maternal infections or medical conditions, exposure to toxins, or medical negligence.

-During 26 to 34 weeks gestation, the white matter of an infant’s brain is greatly susceptible to damage.
-White matter sends signals from the brain to the rest of the body, and if damaged, it can lead to the entire body being affected.
+During 26 to 34 weeks gestation, the white matter of an infant’s brain is very susceptible to damage.
+White matter sends signals from the brain to the rest of the body, and if damaged, can lead to the entire body being affected.
 Lesions or holes in the white matter of the brain can lead to spastic quadriplegia.

+Infants in utero can also develop brain damage from fetal strokes.
+In some instances, fetal strokes are caused by placental blood clots and placenta previa.
+Weakly-formed blood vessels in the brain may also lead to fetal strokes.
 Maternal high blood pressure during pregnancy leads to a heightened risk of fetal stroke.
-This is an unfortunate yet common issue during pregnancy, and it’s up to physicians to help monitor mothers throughout pregnancy, as well as diagnose and treat arising issues as soon as possible.
+This is an unfortunate yet common issue during pregnancy, and it’s up to physicians to help monitor mothers throughout pregnancy, as well as diagnose and treat developing problems as soon as possible.

-Symptoms of spastic quad include:
+Symptoms of spastic quadriplegia are more severe and can include:

-- Muscles that rapid contract and release
+- Muscles that rapidly contract and release

 - Joints that cannot stretch or move

-- Muscle tightness
+- Muscle tightness and spasticity

-- Muscle tremors and limbs scissoring
+- Muscle tremors

 - Speech impediments/language disorder

-- Cognitive Issues
+- Cognitive disabilities

 Age of Diagnosis

 The first line treatment for children with any form of spastic cerebral palsy is almost always physical therapy.
-Physical therapists aim to provide children the tools to be as independent as possible, via flexibility exercises, stretching, and range-of-motion (ROM) activities.
+Physical therapists aim to provide children the tools to be as independent as possible via flexibility exercises, stretching, and range-of-motion activities.
 Therapists use age-appropriate toys and games to make physical therapy as enjoyable as possible.